josh-works/josh-works.github.io/_posts/2022-07-01-2022-where-i-have-been.md

 I hope to make some corrective actions going forward, and there might even be a few things that you can do to help me, to the degree you feel at all inclined.
 (And _i_ will be fine either way!
 I place no obligations on you, and if I did, you should reject them on principle anyway)

+When I think back over the last few years, what sticks out to me are mistakes I've made and ways things have gone wrong.

+When I look back through the last two years of my calendar, I think on how it's not _just_ been bad things.
+There's been lots of good, too, so I kinda want to speak to all of it.

+## Eden

+Oh my gosh.
+Eden.
+She's incredible.
+I delight in her, and love watching how she engages with the world around her.
+I look forward to many years of friendship with her.

+I could spam this with pictures, because she's the cutest baby lots of people (not just me) have seen, but I'm not big into photos around here.

+Labor, delivery, and the first few weeks of her life were quite intense, lots of people rallied to support us.

 # Footnotes